tobami/codespeed/README.md

 ## Custom Settings

-You may override any of the default settings by creating the file `sample_project/override/settings.py`.
+You may override any of the default settings by setting them in `sample_project/settings.py`.
 It is strongly recommended that you only override the settings you need by importing the default settings and replacing only the values needed for your customizations: